baportabo/CMSC-127-HR-Department/README.md

 If you can read this, then you have a decent sight.

 <h1>DO NOT LOOK AT THIS TEXT</h1>
-Note: cannot add buttons or js. :-D
+Note: cannot add buttons or js because this is a readme file. :-D